Description / Characteristics:

 Description / Characteristics Continued:

-Classic Frills tolerate most climates being very adaptable when cared for properly.
-Being a fancy pigeon for show or exhibition purposes it is a striking bird.
 Mike McLin (Classic Frill President 2024) said, "What stops you when walking down the aisle at a show? .... if a bird is showing, and standing at station, I just have to stop for a second and give it a little notice for being that show bird who can stop you in your tracks to take a better look (McLin, 2016).

 History - Frill:

-The Classic Oriental Frill is an exhibition breed of pigeon from the Owl family.
+The Classic Oriental Frill [Classic Frill] is an exhibition breed of pigeon from the Owl family.
 It is a Turkish breed specially bred for the Ottoman Sultans.
 In its homeland it is known as Hünkari: the bird of the Sultans.
 It is known that upon the sultans' request a special breed of pigeon was bred in the Manisa Palace.
 (Manisa is an old Ottoman city in western Turkey).
 The pigeon breeders of the sultan developed this unique breed of pigeon.
 For centuries the breed was kept away from the common people.
 This is one of the reasons why Hünkari is still known as the bird of the sultans in its homeland.
 The white spots on the tail is called "the seal of the Sultan".
 That's why it is an important feature in the standard of the Satinettes and Blondinettes.
 (Wikipedia 2024, Old Fashioned Oriental Frill - Old Fashioned Oriental Frill - Wikipedia ).

 Pigeons in General: